Aran404/SpotAPI/README.md

 18 Holiday
 19 We Are All On d***s
 ```

+## Import Cookies
+If you prefer not to use a third party CAPTCHA solver, you can import cookies to manage your session.

+### Steps to Import Cookies:

+1. **Choose a Session Saver**:
+   - Select a session saver for storing your session data.
+   - For simplicity, you should use `JSONSaver`, especially if performance or quantity of sessions is not a big concern.

+2. **Prepare Session Data**:
+   - Create an object with the following keys:
+     - **`identifier`**: This should be your email address or username.
+     - **`cookies`**: These are the cookies you obtain when logged in.
+To get these cookies, visit [Spotify](https://open.spotify.com/), log in, and copy the cookies from your browser.
+       - It can be a dict[str, str] or a string representation

+3. **Load the Session**:
+   - Use `Login.from_saver` (or your own implementation) to load the session from cache.
+This will enable you to use Spotify with a fully functional session without needing additional **CAPTCHA solving**.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions, please open an issue or submit a pull request.